Brian Kendrick: Memphis Championship Wrestling (2000–2001)

-Ring of Honor (2002)
+Ring of Honor, Japan and various promotions (2002)

 On February 23, 2002, Kendrick wrestled on the premiere show of Ring of Honor (ROH), winning the match to gain an ROH contract.
 While in ROH, Kendrick competed in several other promotions such as Heartland Wrestling Association and All Pro Wrestling, before leaving for Japan in June to compete in Pro Wrestling Zero-One (Zero-One).
 There, he wrestled under the ring name Leonardo Spanky, a gimmick proposed by Shinya Hashimoto due to Kendrick's resemblance to Leonardo DiCaprio.
 On June 29, he became the first International Junior Heavyweight Champion in company history.
 He dropped the title to Low Ki a few months later.

 World Wrestling Entertainment (2002–2004)

-In late 2002, Kendrick signed a contract with WWE but was unable to compete until he completed his time in the independent circuit.
-He made his WWE debut on the edition of January 11, 2003 of Velocity under the gimmick of a mascot representing the local sports team of the town in which he was competing.
+In late 2002, Kendrick signed a contract with WWE, but was unable to compete until he completed his time in the independent circuit.
+He made his WWE debut on the edition of January 11, 2003, of Velocity under the gimmick of a mascot representing the local sports team of the town in which he was competing.
 He continued wearing masks for several weeks, each time competing under a different identity.
 After acting as a telegram deliverer for Big Show to Undertaker, and getting a Last Ride for his troubles, he showed up the following week and began a series of events trying to impress the then General Manager of Smackdown!
 Stephanie McMahon in order to earn a contract for the WWE, including trying to last five minutes in a match with Kurt Angle.
-He eventually earned himself a contract on the March 20, 2003 episode of Smackdown! by defeating Shannon Moore.
-His first major storyline within WWE came on the May 1, 2003 episode of SmackDown!.
+He eventually earned himself a contract on the March 20, 2003, episode of Smackdown! by defeating Shannon Moore.
+His first major storyline within WWE came on the May 1, 2003, episode of SmackDown!.
 He reverted to his former "Spanky" ring name after he interrupted a promo by John Cena.
 The two feuded over their similar hip hop gimmicks, until May 22.
-On October 30, Spanky began teaming with Paul London until January 13, 2004 when Kendrick left WWE to return to Zero1.
+On October 30, Spanky began teaming with Paul London until January 13, 2004, when Kendrick left WWE to return to Zero1.